WebberZone/knowledgebase/README.md

 2. Activate or Network activate the Plugin in WP-Admin under the Plugins screen
 3. Create a new page or edit an existing one and add the shortcode `[knowledgebase]` to set up this page to display the knowledgebase
 4. Visit `Knowledgebase &raquo; Add New` to add new Articles to the knowledgebase
-5. Visit `Knowledgebase &raquo; KB Category` to add new categories to the knowledgebase.
+5. Visit `Knowledgebase &raquo; Sections` to add new categories to the knowledgebase.
 Alternatively, you can add new categories from the meta box in the Add New page

 The plugin supports unlimited levels of category hierarchy, however, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledgebase and sub-level categories for each section of this knowledgebase.
 Check out the Category view screenshot as an example.